isomerpages/cris-precise/_for-collaborators/Research Programmes/Clinical Implementation Pilot.md

 system</p>
 </li>
 </ol>
-<p>PRECISE has awarded 5 CIPs in :&amp;nbsp;**Breast Cancer, Hereditary &amp;amp;
+<p>PRECISE has awarded 5 CIPs in :&nbsp;<strong>Breast Cancer, Hereditary &amp; Familial Cancers, Familial Hypercholesterolemia, Primary Glomerular Diseases and Pharmacogenomics.</strong>&nbsp;These
-Familial Cancers, Familial Hypercholesterolemia, Primary Glomerular Diseases and Pharmacogenomics.**&amp;nbsp;These CIPs will seek to embed clinical application of genetic/genomic tests to diagnose, manage and/or treat a particular patient cohort(s) and/or population for their specific conditions or disease phenotypes.</p>
+CIPs will seek to embed clinical application of genetic/genomic tests to diagnose, manage and/or treat a particular patient cohort(s) and/or population for their specific conditions or disease phenotypes.</p>
 <p></p>
 <table style="minWidth: 125px">
 <colgroup>